 Roundtables and informational forums

-We have set up roundtable discussions and informational forums for local residents at our major facilities.
+We hold roundtable discussions and informational forums for local residents at our major sites.
 Since 1994, we have been holding an annual public planning forum in Darmstadt to discuss the development of our site with members of the city council, local authorities and the community.
-In 2018, the forum focused on future worlds of work, for instance how we can create modern workplaces and attract talented employees.

 Advocacy groups and industry coalitions